ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 ## Renderer

 Renderer plugins allow users to customize how Greenwood server renders (and prerenders) your project.
 By default, Greenwood supports using [**WCC** or (template) strings](/docs/pages/server-rendering/) to return static HTML for the content and template of your server side routes.
-With this plugin for example, you can use [Lit's SSR](https://github.com/lit/lit/tree/main/packages/labs/ssr) to render your Lit Web Components on the server side instead. (but don't do that one specifically, we already have [a plugin](/docs/plugins/lit-ssr/) for Lit 😊)
+For example, you can use [Lit's SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) to render your Lit Web Components on the server side instead. (but don't do that one specifically, we already have [a plugin](/docs/plugins/lit-ssr/) for Lit 😊)

+> Note: Only **one** renderer plugin can be used at a time.

 ### API